MindscapeHQ/raygun4net/readme.txt

 Xamarin for Android
 ====================
 In the main/entry Activity of your application, use the static RaygunClient.Attach method using your app API key.
-There is also an overload for the Attach method that lets you pass in a user-identity string which is useful for tracking affected users in your Raygun.io dashboard.
+There is also an overload for the Attach method that lets you pass in a user-identity string which is useful for tracking affected users in your Raygun dashboard.

 RaygunClient.Attach("YOUR_APP_API_KEY");